HiRISEAI/hiriseai.github.io/_pages/about.md

 </div>

-We are also grateful for the following individuals, universities and other institutions who have been collaborating with us and supporting us:
+We are also grateful for the following individuals, universities and other institutions who have been supporting us:

 <div class="row">
   <div class="col-md-4" markdown="1">